openebs-archive/openebs-docs/docs/troubleshooting.md

 <h3><a class="anchor" aria-hidden="true" id="cvr-deletion"></a>cStor Volume Replicas are not getting deleted properly</h3>

-Sometimes, there are chances that cStor volumes Replicas (CVR) may not get deleted properly if you completeley delete the openebs installed namespace.
-Below workaround will resolve this issue.
-Perform the following command.
+Sometimes, there are chances that cStor volumes Replicas (CVR) may not be deleted properly if you delete the openebs installed namespace.
+To relsove this issue, perform the following command.

 ```
 kubectl edit cvr <cvr_name> -n openebs